lecheuklun/f1ml/README.md

-# F1 Neural Network Strategy Predictor
+# MATLAB F1 Neural Network Strategy Predictor

 A neural network that uses supervised learning on past races to predict a driver's finishing position!